luciusmagn/magnusi.tech/posts/huoh.md

 "Hello?" as he was about to go to the peephole to look at who it is.

-Just as he spoke though, there was a shotgun blast and many pellets made it through the door, several of which hit Endell in the chest.
-This wasn't enough to really harm Endell, but it staggered him for a moment.
+Just as he spoke, though, there was a shotgun blast, and many pellets made it through the door, several of which hit Endell in the chest.
+This wasn't enough to harm Endell, but it staggered him for a moment.

 <small>Dan Terminus: Heavy Artillery</small><br>